MUSCULOSKELETAL INJURY AND REHABILITATION - 2023/4

 Module code: BMS2079

-The Musculoskeletal (MSK) injury and rehabilitation module will explore the common injuries found in sporting environments and look at how and why they occur.
-Learning about the physiological response of the body during each stage of injury and what an effective assessment consists of, will underpin select treatment and rehabilitation techniques.
+This module explores common injuries found in sporting environments and looks at how and why they occur.
+Learning about the physiological response of the body during each stage of injury and what an effective assessment consists of, will underpin selected treatment and rehabilitation techniques.
 Students will be given an opportunity to experience applying specific treatment techniques to further secure their learning.

 School of Biosciences

 ECTS Credits: 7.5

 Module cap (Maximum number of students): N/A